bcgsc/orca/doc.md

 `/tmp/.X11-unix:/tmp/.X11-unix --net host`: for running GUI application (X11)

 ## Log in
-When a user logs in to the system [the following script](https://github.com/bcgsc/orca/blob/master/scripts/orca-hackathon) (`/usr/local/bin/orca.hackathon`) runs:
+When a user logs in to the system [the script `orca-hackathon`](https://github.com/bcgsc/orca/blob/master/scripts/orca-hackathon) (`/usr/local/bin/orca.hackathon`) runs:

 ### Details:
 * The name of the container is the name of the primary group is `$(id -gn)`